-- Objectives: In keeping with the Chamber's mission to advocate for free enterprise, competitive markets, and rules-based trade and investment, one of the Chamber's primary objectives in these negotiations will be to pursue measures that remove and do not raise barriers to trade.
-Generally speaking, we recommend hewing closely to the negotiating objectives established in the Bipartisan Congressional Trade Priorities and Accountability Act of 2015, known as Trade Promotion Authority (TPA), and urge the two governments to prioritize a comprehensive agreement rather than narrowly focus on the reduction of tariffs on certain goods and services. - Section 232 Tariffs: These negotiations should lead to the expeditious removal of U.S. Section 232 tariffs on imports of steel and aluminum from Japan.
+- Objectives: Generally speaking, we recommend hewing closely to the negotiating objectives established under TPA and urge the two governments to prioritize a comprehensive agreement rather than narrowly focus on the reduction of tariffs on certain goods and services. - Section 232 Tariffs: These negotiations should lead to the expeditious removal of U.S. Section 232 tariffs on imports of steel and aluminum from Japan.
 Similarly, these negotiations should make clear that the United States will not impose Section 232 tariffs on imports of Japanese autos or auto parts. - Managed Trade: We oppose "grey area" measures, such as tariff-rate or snapback quotas, voluntary export restraints, and orderly marketing agreements that limit trade and violate the World Trade Organization (WTO) Agreement on Safeguards. - Currency: Any effort to address currency manipulation in this reciprocal trade agreement must not infringe in any way on the ability of the Federal Reserve Bank or the Bank of Japan to steer the conduct of U.S. or Japanese monetary policy, respectively. - Level Playing Field: Ensuring a level playing field is a key governing principle for strengthening markets and avoiding market inefficiencies and distortions.
 Therefore, the U.S. and Japan should avoid government-created distortions in the marketplace. - Intellectual Property: Considering the very strong intellectual property (IP) rights regimes in both countries, we see these negotiations as a real opportunity to set the highest global standard for IP-led creativity and innovation.
-Both countries should avail themselves of the opportunity to advance a model approach to sustainable access to innovation and creativity through respect for property rights and a return of fair value for innovation. - Third Countries: We welcome efforts by the U.S. and Japanese governments to strengthen cooperation to better support American and Japanese companies by establishing a level playing field in policies and practices, so as to create tangible benefits for and protect both countries' and workers from non-market oriented policies and practices by third countries.
+Both countries should avail themselves of the opportunity to advance a model approach to sustainable access to innovation and creativity through respect for property rights and a return of fair value for innovation. - Third Countries: We welcome efforts by the U.S. and Japanese governments to strengthen cooperation to better support American and Japanese companies by establishing a level playing field in policies and practices, so as to create tangible benefits for and protect both countries' and workers from non-market oriented policies and practices by third countries. - Multilateral Trading System: We also welcome efforts to strengthen the multilateral trading system and its institutions.